wingedrhino/DistroSetup/nginx/README.md

 Use if you have a bunch of HTML files you want to serve.
 There's also an example here on how to have a simple file browser enabled for a sub-path of the URL.
 This could also be enabled for the root path if you choose to do so.

+The file `default-static.example.nginx.conf` has an example of NGINX setup to use the static hosting as the default setup.

 ### Other Examples